Luce Line Trail

 Luce Line Trail is a 74.9 mi, shared-use path in Minnesota, United States, that stretches from Cosmos to Minneapolis.
-The trail system was built after 1995, when the Luce Line Railroad was abandoned west of Interstate 494.
+The trail system was built after 1995 when the Luce Line Railroad was abandoned west of Interstate 494.
 The previous line extended 104 mi to Gluek.
-The multi-use trail has varying surface features, though it is primarily made up of crushed limestone or aggregate base, and the section from Cosmos to Cedar Mills is undeveloped, as are the sections from just west of Hutchinson to Winsted and east of Plymouth.
-The trail is maintained by the Minnesota Department of Natural Resources west of Vicksburg Lane where it is named Luce Line State Trail.
+The multi-use trail has varying surface features, though it is primarily made up of crushed limestone or aggregate base, and the section from Cosmos to Cedar Mills is undeveloped.
+The trail is maintained by the Minnesota Department of Natural Resources west of Vicksburg Lane, where it is named Luce Line State Trail.
 East of Vicksburg Lane, it is maintained by the Three Rivers Park District and named Luce Line Regional Trail.